How I got here

 In fall 2022, I interviewed with CoinDesk for a Senior Product Manager role.
 This person would work between editorial and engineering to manage their content system, Arc XP, and develop features to help journalists, video producers, podcasters, and others who created content at CoinDesk.

 The interview team was skeptical at first because I lacked journalism experience, but they quickly saw that I had experience in many different areas.
-By the end, my future boss shared that what he really needed was a director who could handle everything end-to-end to improve their product and engineering processes, deliver more value, and reduce chaos.
+By the end of the interview process, my future boss shared that what he really needed was a director who could handle everything end-to-end to improve their product and engineering processes, deliver more value, and reduce chaos.
 He asked if I would do director-level work and get a handle on everything, not just the content system, with the hope of promoting me to a more fitting title in six months.

 True to his word, 6 months after being hired in December 2022, I was promoted to Director of Product Management, and my boss considered the title backdated to when I started since I was doing the work all along.